Monitor Your Energy Levels Regularly

 My gratitudes today are:

-- I am grateful for abundance; friendship, connection, joy, vulnerability, authenticity, deep conversations, new connections, lessons, challenges, peace, harmony, health, philanthropy, and prosperity.
+- I’m grateful for abundance; love, joy, friendship, lessons, change, experience, peace, balance, health, harmony, philanthropy, and prosperity.

 About the Author

 Sheri Conaway is a Holistic Ghostwriter, and an advocate for cats and mental health.
 Sheri believes in the Laws of Attraction, but only if you are a participant rather than just an observer.
 Her mission is to Make Vulnerable Beautiful and help entrepreneurs touch the souls of their readers and clients so they can increase their impact and their income.